Prince Rose

 Prince Rose (1928–1944) was a British-bred, Belgian-trained Thoroughbred racehorse, often referred to as the best horse in Belgian racing.

 Background

 Bred in England by Lord Durham, Prince Rose was sired by Rose Prince out of the mare Indolence.
 His grandsire was Prince Palatine, a two-time British Horse of the Year and his damsire was Gay Crusader, winner of the 1917 English Triple Crown.

-The Earl of Durham died in 1929 and his estate sold Prince Rose to Belgian dentist Henri Coppez (1869–1946) who brought him to Belgium.
+The Earl of Durham died in 1929 and his estate sold Prince Rose to Belgian ophthalmologist Henri Coppez (1869–1946) who brought him to Belgium.

 Racing career

 At age three, Prince Rose won the Grand Prix de Bruxelles, beat the great French filly Pearl Cap in the Grand International d'Ostende then was third to her in the 1931 Prix de l'Arc de Triomphe.
 In 1932, Prince Rose won the Prix du President de la Republique at Hippodrome de Saint-Cloud.

 Stud record

 Retired to stud duty after winning sixteen races in twenty starts, Prince Rose sired seven offspring in Belgium before being sent to the Haras de Cheffreville breeding Farm in France in 1938 where he would produce another thirty-five.